Net0ggy/student-db/README.md

 ## Student CRUD Database  System in C++.
 A database to manage student records.
-This projects implements the core CRUD operations (Create, Read, Update and Delete) along with a file I/O for data persistence and also a Search Function.
+This project implements the core CRUD operations (Create, Read, Update and Delete) along with a file I/O for data persistence and also a Search Function.

 ## Features
 **Add Student:** Input a student's ID, name, age, and grade average.